Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 My Favorite Thao Dien Hotels

-District 2 is one of the bigger districts in Ho Chi Minh City but is known for a small area called Thao Dien.
+District 2 is one of the bigger districts in Ho Chi Minh City, but it’s known for a small area called Thao Dien.
 I lived in Thao Dien for a few months.

 This little pocket is home to many great local and international restaurants, cafes, and bars.
 Because of the many international schools based directly in Thao Dien, the area caters to international travelers, expats, and their families.